GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit07/unit07-03_assignment.md

 toc: true
 ---

-Use the updated version of the Digitizer for detecting occurrence records on maps with pixel classification, transfer them to geographical space, and produce classified and georeferenced output files.
+Use the updated version of the Digitizer for detecting occurrence records on maps with pixel classification, transfer them to geographical space, produce classified and georeferenced output files, and extract the coordinates of the occurrence records.

 ## Things you need for this assignment